gianmarcotoso/sblork/README.md

 		var view = new MyView({
 			el: ContentViewContainer.makeView({
-				class: 'navbar navbar-default'
+				class: 'content awesome-stuff',
+				id: 'my-content'
-			}, 'nav')
+			}, 'div')
 		});

-		// Do stuff and then
+		// Do stuff and then remove the view view.remove();
-		view.remove();
 	...